 [A minimum of twenty copies (only one original copy required for site plan approvals) of the application and all attachments] A statement (a) identifying cultural, historical, and natural resources, including traditional customary practices, that occur in the project area; (b) describing any potential impacts to these resources and practices; and (c) discussing feasible actions that can be taken to protect these resources and practices; and

 A shoreline certification.
-The department may waive a certified shoreline when the applicant can provide evidence to the satisfaction of the department that the proposed land use is not subject to coastal hazards (e.g., shoreline erosion and wave inundation), or if a shoreline certification is unnecessary for determining shoreline setbacks.
-Factors to be considered shall include but not be limited to, proximity to the shoreline, topography, properties between the shoreline and applicant’s property, elevation, the history of coastal hazards in the area, and whether the proposed use will or will not adversely affect the beach process or interfere with public access or public views to and along the shoreline.
+The department may waive a certified shoreline when the applicant can provide evidence to the satisfaction of the department that the proposed land use is not subject to coastal hazards (e.g., shoreline erosion and wave inundation), or if a shoreline certification is unnecessary for determining jurisdictional boundaries or shoreline setbacks.
+Factors to be considered shall include but not be limited to, prior certified shorelines, proximity to the shoreline, topography, properties between the shoreline and applicant’s property, elevation, the history of coastal hazards in the area, and whether the proposed use will or will not adversely affect the beach process or interfere with public access or public views to and along the shoreline.

 (b) For state and public lands, the State of Hawaii or government entity with management control over the parcel shall sign as landowner.
 For private lands with multiple landowners of the subject parcel[(s)], the application shall be signed by landowners whose property interests constitute or exceed eighty-five per cent of the fee ownership of the subject parcel[(s)].